 A spinoff of 2048, modified to be as hard as possible.
 Made while learning Rust at the Recurse Center.
 I've never gotten past the 128 tile - let me know if you do!
 (I'll add a leaderboard if this happens)

 A project I made with Jonathan Xu at Hack Lodge!
 We wanted to create a peaceful digital space for people to relax.
 You can click and hold to generate ripples and reveal hidden poems, and if others visit the website at the same time, you can interact with them live.
-This was also my first time using React for one of my projects.
+This was also my first time using React for one of my projects. (note: currently not working due to the Yjs demo server being down)

 A clock that splits into 12 different clocks, then merges back into one (and repeats in an infinite loop).
 Made at the Recurse Center's weekly Creative Coding event.

 An online collaborative problem database, for math contest organizers to share math problems.
 Features problem ratings, comments, sorting, filtering, and searching.
 Used by CMIMC's problem writing committee to draft questions for the contest.
 This was also my first time using Django, Bootstrap, and PostgreSQL.
+Currently working on an improved version here.

 The Koch snowflake is a fractal with an infinitely jagged border (in fact, it's perimeter is infinitely long).
 Miraculously, multiple copies of this fractal fit together perfectly, like puzzle pieces, and are able to tile a 2D plane.
 The gif above (made after learning about shaders and GLSL) shows the Koch Snowflake tiling, along with an optical illusion when they rotate: are those white snowflakes on a black background, or black snowflakes on a white background?